Skip to content

 KITE-tools output

-The output of KITE-tools is dependent on the target function.
+The output of KITE-tools is dependent on the target function specified by the user.
 Each specific case is described in the API.
-The output is generally a "*.dat"-file where the various columns of data contain the required target functions.
+This output is generally a "*.dat"-file where the various columns of data contain the required target functions.

 Visualizing the Output Data

-After calculating the quantity of interest and post-processing the data, we can plot the resulting data with the following script:
+After calculating and post-processing the target functions, we can plot the resulting data with the following script:

 1